-A Healing Journey: First Responders to Victims of Violence
+A Healing Journey for Alaska Natives: First Responders to Victims of Violence

 This video focuses on community-driven responses to victims in Alaska villages.
 Although many challenges remain, well-coordinated responses that integrate tribal- and community-based approaches with other resources are changing outcomes for victims and communities.